rdegges/rdegges-blog/articles/2012/reflections-on-herokus-waza-event.md

 I immediately accepted the invitation.
 It's not every day you get to meet with a group of the best programmers in the industry.
 The guys who work at Heroku are all top notch developers, and people.
-If programming was illegal street fighting, and I had to pick a partner to help me escape a no-rules-street-fight, I would pick anyone from the Heroku team in a heartbeat. :)
+If programming was illegal streetfighting, and I had to pick a partner to help me escape a no-rules-streetfight, I would pick anyone from the Heroku team in a heartbeat. :)

-![A Day in the Life of a Programmer][]
+![][1]

 Anyhow, despite the fact that I can't imagine why anyone from Heroku would invite me to their conference, I got in!

-## Waza
+Waza

 Without a doubt, Waza was by far the nicest conference I've ever been to.
 It was nothing like a traditional tech conference.